pedromaranini/pedromaranini/README.md

 ###     🖥️ I’m student of Analysis and Development of Systems in Fatec.
 ###     ⚛️ Focused on study JavaScript.
-###     🎯 I'm allocated as an analyst in a academic project (Project SIGMA) to external client.
+###     🎯 Currently allocated as an analyst in a academic project (Project SIGMA) to external client.